top of page

 • Building user confidence to ensure they feel secure and supported once they begin using Shaker

-After synthesizing the research and getting started on the design process,
+After synthesizing the research and getting started on the design process, I came up with four easily digestible pillars

 Manage your contacts of new and existing communities